mucommander/mucommander/readme.txt

 - Italian, Korean and Polish translations are not up-to-date.
 - Executable permissions are not preserved properly for local files prior to Java 1.6.
-- Some BZ2 archives can not be properly opened.
 - SMB support may not work properly on non multi-language JRE.
 - 'Copy files to clipboard' not working with some applications (files are not pasted).